Dynamic Variables

 # config.yml

-intro: "Hello, I am {{custom.name}}"
+intro: "Hello, I am {{vars.name}}"

 site:

-tagline: "{{custom.intro}} and this is my site."Literals & Escaping
+tagline: "{{vars.intro}} and this is my site."Literals & Escaping

 If you want to display the literal {{variable_name}} without it being resolved, prefix the first brace with a backslash: \{{variable_name}}.

-config.yml, you should use\{{to escape the tag.
-The engine will remove the backslash and preserve the braces in the final output.
+In config.yml, you should use \{{ to escape the tag.
+The backslash will be removed and the braces will be preserved in the final output.